Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

 The above numbers are consistent with the expected ratio of polaritons and excitons in the conditions used in Ref.~\onlinecite{naturephys}.
 The highest polariton density in the data of Ref.~\onlinecite{naturephys} was about $3\times 10^7$~cm$^{-2}$; it could not be much higher, because the onset of Bose-Einstein quantum statistics occurs at around 10$^8$ cm$^{-2}$ for those experimental conditions, giving significant change to the spectral behavior, including line narrowing.
-The exciton density of $10^{9}$~cm$^{-2}$, deduced above, therefore implies about 30 excitons per polariton.
-This is the factor expected for a system near equilibrium, for the estimated energy splitting between the polariton ground state and the bare exciton states of $\Delta E \simeq 2$ meV, using the calibration discussed in Appendix~\ref{appcal}.
-In equilibrium, the ratio of excitons to polaritons is given by the Boltzmann factor times the ratio of the densities of states of the two species
+The exciton density of $10^{9}$~cm$^{-2}$, obtained from solving the two equations for $\tilde g$ and $n_{ex}$ as discussed above, therefore implies about 30 excitons per polariton.
+This is a reasonable number based on the estimated energy splitting between the polariton ground state and the bare exciton states of $\Delta E \simeq 2$ meV, using the calibration discussed in Appendix~\ref{appcal}.
+We can estimate that the ratio of excitons to polaritons is given by the Boltzmann factor times the ratio of the densities of states of the two species

 where $m_{x}$ is the in-plane mass of the bare excitons, equal approximately to $0.2m_0$ \cite{mass}, and $m$ is the lower polariton mass, measured as $1.8\times 10^{-4}m_0$ for this case.
 Assuming an effective temperature of 10 K gives a Boltzmann factor $ \sim 0.1$, while the ratio of the density of states of the lower polariton and the bare excitons, given by their mass ratio, is of order 1000, which gives a ratio of the two populations around 100 near equilibrium.
-Numerical simulations of the polariton system like those described in Section~\ref{sect.noneq} and Appendix~\ref{apphart} show that for the case of the long-lifetime structures used in Ref.~\onlinecite{naturephys}, the particles should be near to equilibrium, even if the particle-particle scattering matrix element is greatly reduced from the value given above.
+Numerical simulations of the polariton system like those described in Section~\ref{sect.noneq} and Appendix~\ref{apphart} show that for the case of the long-lifetime structures used in Ref.~\onlinecite{naturephys}, the particles should be near to equilibrium.